Xyclade/MachineLearning/Readme.md

 Most developers these days have heard of machine learning, but when trying to find an 'easy' way into this technique, most people find themselves getting scared off by the abstractness of the concept of *Machine Learning* and terms as [*regression*](http://en.wikipedia.org/wiki/Regression_analysis), [*unsupervised learning*](http://en.wikipedia.org/wiki/Unsupervised_learning), [*Probability Density Function*](http://en.wikipedia.org/wiki/Probability_density_function) and many other definitions.
 If one switches to books there are books such as [*An Introduction to Statistical Learning with Applications in R*](http://www-bcf.usc.edu/~gareth/ISL/) and [*Machine Learning for Hackers*](http://shop.oreilly.com/product/0636920018483.do) who use programming language [R](http://www.r-project.org) for their examples.

-However R is not really a programming language in which one writes programs for everyday use such as is done with for example Java, C#, Scala etc. This is why in this blog, Machine learning will be introduced using [Smile](https://github.com/haifengl/smile), a machine learning library that can be used both in Java and Scala.
+However R is not really a programming language in which one writes programs for everyday use such as is done with for example Java, C#, Scala etc. This is why in this blog machine learning will be introduced using [Smile](https://github.com/haifengl/smile), a machine learning library that can be used both in Java and Scala.
 These are languages that most developers have seen at least once during their study or career.

 The first section **['The global idea of machine learning'](#the-global-idea-of-machine-learning)** contains all important concepts and notions you need to know about to get started with the practical examples that are described in the section ['Practical Examples'](#practical-examples).
 The section practical examples is inspired by the examples from the book [*Machine Learning for Hackers*](http://shop.oreilly.com/product/0636920018483.do).
 Additionally the book [Machine Learning in Action](http://www.manning.com/pharrington/) was used for validation purposes.